What Are the Little Ivies and NESCAC?

 Location: Hartford, CT

-Trinity is distinct from many other small liberal arts colleges due to its urban location.
-Just outside of campus, in Hartford, students have access to restaurants, shops, and vibrant nightlife.
+Trinity is distinct from many other small liberal arts colleges due to its urban location in Hartford, Connecticut.
+Just outside of campus, students have access to restaurants, shops, and vibrant nightlife.

 One unique aspect of Trinity is the interwoven academic and social lives of students.
 Incoming freshmen are required to take a first-year seminar on a topic of their choice, and then they are grouped into residence halls based on their different seminars.
-This arrangement allows students to get to know their peers and form relationships with students who share the same interests.
+This arrangement allows students to get to know their peers and form relationships with those who share similar interests.

 Learn more about Trinity and see your chances of acceptance.